 Heart of America provides the biggest, most competitive and most exciting line-ups for choral programs nationwide!
 We do this while maintaining an affordable price point with unmatched service and programs.
-Here are the results from our past events:2022 Awards 2021 Awards 2020 Awards 2019 Awards 2018 Awards 2017 Awards 2016 Awards 2015 Awards
+Here are the results from our past events:2023 Awards 2022 Awards 2021 Awards 2020 Awards 2019 Awards 2018 Awards 2017 Awards 2016 Awards 2015 Awards

 HOA recognizes all performing groups in our finals award ceremony.
 An esteemed panel of judges evaluates every group.
 We will have a brief announcement of the finalists following the preliminary round.
 Depending on our schedule and the groups attending, we may host a finals competition either by division or for all divisions combined.